-For SDI-12, RS485 and Modbus network operations the sensor input ranges are automatically assigned.
-The only time the VW-108 requires any sensor frequency configuration is when the analogue output representation of the input signal is being used.
+For SDI-12, RS485 and Modbus network devices the frequency input configuration settings for each of the VW sensor connected to the devices are automatically assigned.

+Only the model VibWire-108-Analog instrument of the VW-108 range requires any VW sensor frequency configuration and this is this is only when the analogue output representation of the input signal is being assigned.